caseypugh/helium-validator-k8s/README.md

 Alertmanager: http://localhost:9093
 ```

-## Setting up the Helium Dashboard
+## Setting up the validator dashboard
 ![](assets/dashboard.png)

 Now that Grafana is setup and you have port forwarding running, let's get your Helium dashboard setup.